jjvanzon/Circular-Language-Spec-Plans/archive/diagrams-coding-principles-and-coding-aspects-plan-obsolete.md

 I am going for a spree of writing about issues I already know.
 Do the articles that you can easily write, and skip all the ones that are more difficult.

 Ignore the fact, that I might change my whole point of view on commands.
-(That will be covered by the future project *Commands as an Aspect*.)
+(That might be covered by the future project *Commands as an Aspect*.)

 ### Pros and cons for this project